mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 	factorial(n) = n * factorial(n ‑ 1) for n > 0 (general definition)

-Factorial function can be expressed in a pseudo-code:
+Factorial function (recursive) can be expressed in a pseudo-code:

 	# assumption: n >= 0
 	int factorial(int n) {